-With Fluid Online Marketing, clients get assigned a full marketing team (akin to an outsourced marketing team).
+With Fluid Marketing, clients get assigned a full marketing team (akin to an outsourced marketing team).
 Teams vary in size but usually include:

 - 1x Fluid Lead

 - 1x CRO Producer (covering CRO, PPC, Email & Design)

 - 1x Content Producer